Deep, Steep and Narrow

 Big enough to be overwhelming, still intimate enough to feel the pulse of time, Black Canyon of the Gunnison National Park exposes you to some of the steepest cliffs, oldest rock, and craggiest spires in North America.
 With two million years to work, the Gunnison River, along with the forces of weathering, has sculpted this vertical wilderness of rock, water, and sky.

-Located in western Colorado and managed by the National Park Service, the park itself contains the deepest and most dramatic section of the canyon, but the canyon continues upstream into Curecanti National Recreation Area and downstream into Gunnison Gorge National Conservation Area.
+Established October 21, 1999, the park is located in western Colorado and managed by the National Park Service.
+The park itself contains the deepest and most dramatic section of the canyon, but the canyon continues upstream into Curecanti National Recreation Area and downstream into Gunnison Gorge National Conservation Area.
 The Gunnison River drops an average of 34 feet per mile through the entire canyon, making it the 5th steepest mountain descent in North America.
 By comparison, the Colorado River drops an average of 7.5 feet per mile through the Grand Canyon.
 The greatest descent of the Gunnison River occurs within the park at Chasm View dropping 240 feet per mile.
 The Black Canyon is so named because its steepness makes it difficult for sunlight to penetrate into its depths.
 As a result, the canyon is often shrouded in shadow, causing the rocky walls to appear black.
 At its narrowest point the canyon is only 40 ft wide at the river.

 The main attraction of the park is the scenic drive along US Highway 50 and Colorado Highway 92, as well as the south rim.
 The east end of the park, where it meets Blue Mesa Reservoir at Blue Mesa Point, is the area most developed for camping, as well as canyon tours, hiking, fishing and boat tours.
 The west end of the park has river access by automobile, as well as guided tours of the canyon.
 A short hike at Blue Mesa Point Information Center heads down to Pine Creek and the Morrow Point boat tours, boating, fishing and hiking.
 At the south rim there is one campground for tent and RV camping, one loop of which has electrical hookups, and several hiking and nature trails.
 The north rim is also accessible by automobile and has a small, primitive campground.